-- 1) The Design Authority must specify - 1) metal type, finish and gauge. - 2) seam types. - 3) length of flashings (if different from the Guarantee Standards outlined below). - 4) method of attachment (concealed or exposed fasteners). - 2) Design drawings must detail metal flashing profiles desired for the Project; keep metal flashings away from the water plane or standing water by at least 25 mm (1"). - 3) Membranes that are UV-sensitive must be protected with metal flashings.
-Metal flashings are not required when the membrane is continuous and otherwise protected from UV radiation (as, for example, sleepers enveloped with a UV-resistant or granule-surfaced membrane). - 4) All exposed membrane edges must be protected with metal flashings or a 2-part reinforced liquid flashing (in conformity with 11.3.3.3 Liquid Membrane Flashing). - 5) Notwithstanding the foregoing, the Design Authority may specify metal flashings to cover parapet caps, sleepers or curbs - 1) for aesthetic reasons. - 2) to protect the membrane from damage resulting from maintenance, pressure washing of decks or pavers, or foot traffic. - 6) When the top surface of a wall exceeds 100 mm (4") in width, it must be sloped to promote drainage; slope the top surface at least 2% toward the roof.
-Drainage toward the exterior of a building is not recommended. - 7) Any metal cap (coping) flashings must be fully supported. - 8) As length and breadth of metal cap (coping) flashings increases, it is necessary to adjust the gauge and length of flashing segments to counteract anticipated distortions.
+- 1) Linear metal flashings described in any Part of this Standard are considered necessary and integral to the scope of a Project designed and constructed to qualify for a RoofStar Guarantee.
+Furthermore, only new linear metal flashings may be specified and installed; reuse of any existing linear metal flashings is prohibited and may void the Guarantee.
+See also 1.6 RoofStar Guarantee: Coverage and Limitations. - 2) Subject to the requirements in this Standard, the Design Authority must specify - 1) metal type, finish and gauge. - 2) seam types. - 3) length of flashings (if different from the Guarantee Standards outlined below). - 4) method of attachment (concealed or exposed fasteners). - 3) Design drawings must detail metal flashing profiles desired for the Project; keep metal flashings away from the water plane or standing water by at least 25 mm (1"). - 4) Membranes that are UV-sensitive must be protected with metal flashings.
+Metal flashings are not required when the membrane is continuous and otherwise protected from UV radiation (as, for example, sleepers enveloped with a UV-resistant or granule-surfaced membrane). - 5) All exposed membrane edges must be protected with metal flashings or a 2-part reinforced liquid flashing (in conformity with 11.3.3.3 Liquid Membrane Flashing). - 6) Notwithstanding the foregoing, the Design Authority may specify metal flashings to cover parapet caps, sleepers or curbs - 1) for aesthetic reasons. - 2) to protect the membrane from damage resulting from maintenance, pressure washing of decks or pavers, or foot traffic.

+- 7) When the top surface of a wall exceeds 100 mm (4") in width, it must be sloped to promote drainage; slope the top surface at least 2% toward the roof.
+Drainage toward the exterior of a building is not recommended. - 8) Any metal cap (coping) flashings must be fully supported. - 9) As length and breadth of metal cap (coping) flashings increases, it is necessary to adjust the gauge and length of flashing segments to counteract anticipated distortions.
 Each type of metal will behave differently.
 The following standards apply to the use of pre-finished galvanized steel (the most commonly used material for metal flashings) when stiffeners or cross-breaking are not used to counter-act oil canning.
 The Design Authority must specify slope, gauge and length using the standards in the table below: